victronenergy/venus-docker/README.md

 - Run the container in the background with a simulation with `./run.sh -s <simulation_name>`
   - run `./run.sh -h` for more info

-Quick-start: run `dbus-spy` in your commandline to browser the availabel data.
+Quick-start: run `dbus-spy` in your commandline to browse the available data.

 ## Simulations